 Comparing CMS vs. website builders for small business

-Starting a small business online, or creating a website for an existing small business almost inevitably means choosing between a CMS (Content Management System) or a website builder.
+Starting an SME online, or creating a website for an existing small business almost inevitably means choosing between a CMS (Content Management System) or a website builder.

-Leading website builders account for millions upon millions of active websites, as do open source CMS Web platforms like WordPress, Drupal and Joomla.
+Leading website design tools account for millions upon millions of active websites, as do open source CMS Web platforms like WordPress, Drupal and Joomla.

-But, from the perspective of a small business looking to create a website, which option is the best one to take?
+But, from the perspective of an SME looking to create a website, which option is the best one to take?